Uberspace/lab/source/guide_genesis-db.rst

 Log Rotation
 ------------

-Genesis DB logs are automatically rotated by supervisord.
+GenesisDB logs are automatically rotated by supervisord.
 You can manually rotate logs if needed:

 .. code-block:: bash